Farm Workforce Modernization Act

 The Farm Workforce Modernization Act is a proposed United States law that would amend the Immigration and Nationality Act to provide for terms and conditions for nonimmigrant workers performing agricultural labor or services in the United States.
-The bill was introduced in the 116th United States Congress and reintroduced in the 117th United States Congress.

-The bill passed in the House in a 247-174 vote on March 18, 2021.
+The current version of the bill for the 119th United States Congress was introduced on May 7, 2025 by a balanced group of 3 Democrats and 3 Republicans led by Zoe Lofgren and Dan Newhouse.

 Background

+The bill was first introduced in the 116th United States Congress and reintroduced in the 117th United States Congress and the 118th United States Congress.

+The House has passed it twice: first in a 260 to 165 vote on December 11, 2019, and then in a 247-174 vote on March 18, 2021.

+The current bill has the support of the United Farm Workers agricultural labor union and the editorial board of The Bakersfield Californian.

 Provisions

 The bill sets forth criteria for an individual, and his or her spouse and/or children to become a certified agricultural worker, and later petition for permanent lawful resident status.

 Temporary status for Certified Agricultural Workers

 Anyone who meets all of the requirements of one of the two sets of criteria will be eligible for temporary status as a certified agricultural worker.